sagittaracc/suql/README.md

 ## Conclusion

-SuQL is all about modifiers.
-They already replace standart SQL clauses such as `WHERE`, `GROUP`, `JOIN`, `ORDER` etc and SQL functions.
+SuQL is all about modifiers and commands.
+Modifiers already replace standart SQL clauses such as `WHERE`, `GROUP`, `JOIN`, `ORDER` and SQL functions etc. Meanwhile commands can do everything that SuQL or SQL can\'t.

-More than that, you can develop your own modifiers.
+More than that, you can develop your own modifiers and commands.
-Also you can develop your own commands in PHP to do everything that SuQL or SQL can't.